 If you have expired prescription medications, it’s essential to dispose of them securely.
 When prescription drugs are abused, it puts people at risk for injury, addiction and even death.
 This problem is an increasing concern in the United States, with millions of people taking prescription drugs non-medicinally every year.
 The problem not only highlights the issue of prescription drug abuse, but the importance of proper handling and storage of prescription medications.

-For those who haven’t thought much about disposing unused expired medications, here’s why you should care:
+For those who haven’t thought much about disposing unused expired medications, here’s the importance of secure drug disposal you should care about:

 Improperly disposed drugs are accessible for children, teens and other individuals

 For children, small, round, colorful medications look just like candy.
 On the other hand, teenagers and adults can mistake your medication for their own prescription, or think it will cure their illness even if it isn’t prescribed for them.
 However this comes with potentially harmful side effects.
 Prescriptions should only be taken by the person they are prescribed to and only in the exact way it was prescribed.

 Excess medications can be abused without your knowledge

 Leftover medications provided for pain and ailments are frequently abused by individuals who seek them for unintended, illicit uses.
 Drug abuse is a problem worldwide; pain medicines, cough syrup and more are used for purposes other than recommended by doctors.
 The consequences of this can be addictive and dangerous.